-- (a) meet as a group to develop a case that will best illustrate the disorder(s) you will be portraying. - (b) assign roles to group members (typically therapist, client and some "significant other" like a spouse, child, parent) - (c) develop background "case history" material to introduce the case to the class (in real life this would most often come out of the client's file) - (d) prepare a role play interview of the client and significant other by the therapist-be certain to review enough material about the disorder to know how the client would behave and how he/she would relate to the significant other - (e) be prepared to lead a discussion on diagnosis and treatment options
+- (a) meet as a group to develop a case that will best illustrate the disorder(s) you will be portraying. - (b) assign roles to group members (typically therapist, client and some "significant other" like a spouse, child, parent) - (c) develop background "case history" material to introduce the case to the class (in real life this would most often come out of the client's file) - (d) prepare a role play interview of the client and significant other by the therapist-be certain to review enough material about the disorder to know how the client would behave and how he/she would relate to the significant other

+(e) be prepared to lead a discussion on diagnosis and treatment options

 The literature review will involve the review of at least 5 articles on a disorder you will select.
 The disorder must appear in the textbook, although it does not need to be a disorder that we cover in class.
 Please pay careful attention to the deadlines for the various phases of the paper research and writing process.
-Missing deadlines will result in

-3 points per day deducted from the Attendance/Participation/Homework grade.
+Missing deadlines will result in 3 points per day deducted from the Attendance/Participation/Homework grade.
 Late papers will be accepted with a penalty of 3 points per day deducted from the literature review grade.
-Papers based on unapproved topics or unapproved references will not be accepted.
+Papers based on unapproved topics or including unapproved references will not be accepted.

 Attendance, Participation and Homework will make up 10% of your grade.
 I will keep track of attendance by asking you to sign an attendance sheet each day.
 Please be aware that since attendance is a part of your grade, signing another student in, or asking another student to sign you in, is a breach of Academic Honesty.
 The attendance portion of this grade will start at 100 points and will be reduced by 4 points for an unexcused absence, 2 points with a valid excuse (e.g. doctor's note, note from other professor or from Student Services).
 Participation will reflect your engagement in class discussions and your involvement in asking quality questions of the case presenters.
 Library assignments completed correctly and on time will count toward this portion of your grade, as will other homework assignments distributed during the semester, most of which are noted on the class schedule.
 Late homework will be accepted with a valid excuse (see above).
 Otherwise a 2 point per day penalty will be imposed.
-In no case will homework be accepted for credit after it has been discussed in class.
+Homework will not be accepted for credit after it has been discussed in class.

-Extra Credit is available through participation in the psychology department subject pool.
-You may earn up to 3 extra credit points (each 1⁄2 hour of participation is worth 1 point).
-In addition to these three points, other extra credit opportunities will be announced as they arise during the semester.
+Extra Credit (to be applied to your exams) is available through participation in the psychology department subject pool.
+You may earn up to 2 extra credit points (each 1⁄2 hour of participation is worth 1 point).
+In addition to these three points, other extra credit opportunities (e.g. attendance at presentations) will be announced as they arise during the semester.
+As noted above, quiz points in excess of 95 will also be applied as extra credit